yazz/VisualJS/README.md

 Node Red is a very intuitive system to process events and actions by linking nodes together.
 It has a different use case than Visual Javascript

 ### How does Visual Javascript compare to Huginn
-Huginn is a very intuitive personal task handler
+Huginn is a very intuitive personal task handler.
+Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to IFTTT
-IFTTT is a web only SAAS task automator
+IFTTT is a web only SAAS task automator.
+Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to Zapier
-Zapier is a web only SAAS task automator
+Zapier is a web only SAAS task automator.
+Visual Javascript is more for applications that need user interaction.

-### How does Visual Javascript compare to Stdlib
+### How does Visual Javascript compare to Autocode
-Stdlib is great cross platform event handler
+Autocode is great cross platform event handler.
+It is very text based and aims to link systems together.
+Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to Delphi
 Delphi was a desktop IDE from the 1990s using Pascal as the programming language, and had a great set of controls and was even VBX (Visual Basic Custom Controls) compatible.
-Some people use Deplhi today for desktop Windows apps, and it is definitely one of the inspirations for Visual Javascript
+Some people use Deplhi today for desktop Windows apps, and it is definitely one of the inspirations for Visual Javascript.
+Delphi used Pascal as the language and Visual Javascript uses Javascript.

 ### How does Visual Javascript compare to Dynamic Land
-Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR
+Dynamic Land has been aninspiration for Visual Javascript in that we think that computing will be spatial in the future, hence the built in VR.
+We do see a future where the Visual Javascript editor could be used in a spatial way with VR to build programs.

 ### How does Visual Javascript compare to Bubble.io?
-As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website
+As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website.
+Bubble is excellenet for build your low code startup's public facing site, so it is a different market space than Visual Javascript.

 ### How does Visual Javascript compare to DeFi?
 DeFi is more a market on many products than a single product, but Visual Javascript takes many inspirations from Blockchain and DeFi projects.
+We have considered how we could run Visual Javascript as a series of nodes, much like DFinity and Internet Computer.